 A lifelong love of learning has been the catalyst for Heather’s career progression.
 It was curiosity about a Six Sigma green belt certification class that launched her into the field of project management.
 After collecting her belt, Heather also achieved certification as a project management professional (PMP).
 Since then Heather has continued her education, and in 2015 she earned her Lean Six Sigma black belt.

 Heather started working for a top global professional services firm even before she earned her bachelor’s degree from DePaul University.
 For more than a decade, she gained experience in operations, human resources, and financial planning and analysis.
-Heather’s eventual entry into to the legal industry began in a revenue services position at Seyfarth that gave her unique insights into the interactions between law firms and their clients.
+Heather’s eventual entry into the legal industry began in a revenue services position at Seyfarth that gave her unique insights into the interactions between law firms and their clients.

 “To be successful in the transformation of legal services delivery, you must be relentless in the pursuit of true value for the client.”